| |

 of Purpose over the long haul.

-- Practice clinical science as a team, so that you can practice
+• Practice the science of medicine as a team, so that you can practice the art of medicine as an individual.

-- Remove everything that steals "touch time" from
+• Remove everything that steals "touch time" from doctors, nurses, and patients.

-places, not solely from the corner office.
+• Organizations must be led from hundreds of places, not solely from the corner office.

 |